FerAiwa/SpaceBattle/README.md

   - Resize battlefield: Same for RULES.battlefieldSize.
 It will always result in a square battlefield.
 2n
   - Game Speed: Adjust the rhytm for the logger messages. (seconds)

-* 4 battleship types of diferent points.
+* 4 battleship types with increasing stats and several choices.
 * A random army generator.